30th Annual Meet to be held in Decatur on April 30, 2016

-Before you know it, another year rolls by and it is time to start making plans for attending the 29th Annual Illinois Traction Society Meet.
-This year's meet will be held in Decatur, Illinois, home of the company shops and the site of our first annual meeting 30 years ago.
+Before you know it, another year rolls by and it is time to start making plans for attending the 30th Illinois Traction Society Annual Meet, which will be held in Decatur, Illinois, home of the company shops and the site of our first annual meeting 30 years ago.
 Dr. David (is there a doctor in the house?)
-Gregory will be your hosts to welcome you to another excursion of exploring the Illinois Terminal’s “South End”.
-The annual event will be held at the Knights of Columbus Hall 7132 Marine Road, Edwardsville, Illinois, (618) 656 4985.
+Gregory will be your host to welcome you to another excursion of exploring the Illinois Terminal’s “Central Division”.
+This annual event will be held at the Knights of Columbus Hall, 520 East North Street, Decatur, Illinois, (217) 422 2624.

-Our informal evening get-together will be held at 6 PM, Friday, April 24th at the Edison’s Entertainment Complex, 2477 South State Route 157, Edwardsville (618) 307-9020.
-Take this opportunity to meet old friends and make new acquaintances.
+Our informal evening get-together will be held at 6 PM, Friday, April 29th at a location to be announced, which will offer you the opportunity to meet old friends and make new acquaintances.

 The annual social hour will be held at 5 PM and dinner will be served promptly at 6 PM.
-The bus tour will cost $25 per person and $22 per person for dinner which includes taxes/gratuity.
-The menu will consist of Hot Roast Beef, Fried Chicken, Scalloped Potatoes, Corn, Green Beans, Mostaccioli in Red Sauce, Lettuce Salad with Creamy Ranch or French Dressing, Relish Tray, Rolls, Water, Tea, or Coffee and pie.
+The bus/train/lunch tour will cost $42 per person and $20 per person for dinner which includes taxes/gratuity.
+The menu will be announced with the annual meet registration notice.

-Following dinner the State of Society report will be given followed by the evening program presented by Gary Forshaw, “A View of Edwardsville and On the Line”.
+After dinner the State of Society report will be given followed by the evening program presented by Mike Schafer “A view of the Illinois Terminal: Then and Now”.
 This is an evening program that you will not want to miss.
 Looking forward to sharing this milestone event in Decatur: Birthplace of the Illinois Traction Society.

 New Resources To Be Available Soon